 The case for managing your simulation data effectively is easy to make.
 How your management of simulation data is implemented will depend on the industry you work in and the number of simulations you are running.
 The needs of your average post doctorate researcher differ from the needs of the stress team in an aircraft OEM.
 Developing an SDM capability can involve an eye watering amount of money so make sure you know exactly what your requirements are before you start scoping out systems, and make sure your simulation engineers are involved in the process.

-- Ian Symington, NAFEMS
+Ian Symington, Technical Officer, NAFEMS